 Sadly, the original golf course is no more.
 But the current Thistle Golf Club located in South Carolina is based on the one in Scotland and offers players a unique golfing experience that they’re unlikely to find anywhere else in the state.
 For starters, the clubhouse is uniquely Scottish and was designed to mimic that of a golf club that had grown over the years starting in 1800.

-8 of The Best Myrtle Beach Golf Courses
+Which of These Myrtle Beach Golf Courses Will You Play?

 Myrtle Beach is undoubtedly one of the best destinations to experience some fantastic golf while enjoying a long list of other vacation activities.

 This post has covered some of the very best that Myrtle Beach offers in golf courses.
 Between the rolling hills, clever use of water, and towering trees, each course is unique in its own right and can provide for an enjoyable experience all by itself.

 Package them together, and you get a South Carolina golfing experience that’s truly unlike any other.